otrv4/otrv4/architecture-decisions/015-encoding.md

 ```

 Little-endian encoding into bits places bits from left to right and from least
 significant to most significant.
 If combined with bit-string-to-byte-array
 conversion defined above, this results in little-endian encoding into bytes (if
-length is not a multiple of 8, the most significant bits of the last byte
+the length is not a multiple of 8, the most significant bits of the last byte
 remain unused).

 Big-endian encoding into bits places bits from right to left and from most
 significant to least significant.
 If combined with bit-string-to-byte-array
-conversion defined above, this results in big-endian encoding into bytes (if
+conversion defined above, this results in big-endian encoding into bytes (if the
 length is not a multiple of 8, the least significant bits of the last byte
 remain unused).